 Dining packages: Hotel guests can add a dining plan to their stay.
 Sometimes (generally during off-peak periods), Disney World offers “free” dining plans for hotel guests.

 Get the Full Disney Experience: By staying on property, you'll be completely immersed 24/7 in all things Disney.
 You'll get the Mouse's legendary service, and you'll be surrounded by the themes developed by the Imagineers for your hotel as well as at the parks (and everywhere else you go at the resort).

-Other Perks: Guests at Disney World hotels can use the monorails and other resort transportation (as can everyone else), purchase packages that include park tickets and discounted meals, and take advantage of free package delivery to their hotel rooms.
+Other Perks: Guests at Disney World hotels can use the monorails and other resort transportation (as can everyone else), purchase packages that include park tickets, and take advantage of free package delivery to their hotel rooms.

 OK, you've decided to stay at the Disney World hotels.
 But, which one?